davidchua/kubectl-point/README.md

 `kubectl point example.org --to=10.0.0.1:8080 --tls-auto`

 This creates an ingress for `example.org` that listens on both http and https and redirects them to `10.0.0.1:8080` and also attempts to generate the necessary tls certs with `cert-manager`.
-If your cluster does not have `cert-manager` installed, this command will error out.
+If your cluster does not have `cert-manager` (v1) installed, this command will error out.

+## Coming Soon

 `kubectl point example.org --to=10.0.0.1:8080 --tls-dir=/certs`